top of page

 Maa Beadwork is the largest social enterprise created by The Maa Trust.
 We commenced this project in 2013 at the request of Maasai women who felt they were not benefiting from the conservancies, as rent payments are largely passed only to men.
 The ladies wanted to be connected to the tourist market in the Mara, and to camp managers who seek high quality local produce for their shops.
 Through this initiative, women are now direct beneficiaries and as a result have become wildlife guardians.

-The number of women engaged in Maa Beadwork is currently 579 in 19 beading groups across the Maasai Mara.
+The number of women engaged in Maa Beadwork is currently 469 in 17 beading groups across the Maasai Mara.

 Sustainable Livelihoods

-Maa Honey
+Maa Bees

 Sustainable Livelihoods